-All client and consumer data is encrypted during transit using strong encryption mechanisms.
+All client and consumer data is encrypted during transit using TLS v1.2.
+At rest, all personal data is encrypted with AES 256.
 All PII is redacted within a tightly controlled data processing environment with limited access.
 The redaction process removes any PII that can be used on its own or with other information to identify, contact, or locate a single person, or to identify an individual.

-Yes, our parent company, Return Path, conducts periodic reviews of our security policies and practices through independent third-party auditing services, including ISO certifications and Statements on Standards for Attestation Engagements No. 16 (SSAE 16) Reporting on Controls at a Service Organization (SOC 2) Audits, as well as internal auditing services and other assessments deemed appropriate.
-We also audit our systems and software weekly to ensure their security.
+Yes, Return Path conducts periodic reviews of our security policies and practices through independent third-party auditing services, including ISO certifications and Statements on Standards for Attestation Engagements No. 16 (SSAE 16) Reporting on Controls at a Service Organization (SOC 2) Audits, as well as internal auditing services and other assessments deemed appropriate.
+We perform quarterly application vulnerability assessments, monthly network vuln scans, and audit our external networks weekly.

 Return Path is very proud to be a certified member of the the EU-US Privacy Shield program.
 The EU-US Privacy Shield Framework is the successor of the previously invalidated EU-US SafeHarbor program.
 Privacy Shield was designed by the U.S. Department of Commerce in conjunction with the European Commission to provide companies in both regions a way to comply with EU data protection requirements when transferring personal data from the European Union to the United States.